olusegun18/Udacity-Data-Analyst-Nanodegree/Project_3 - Communicate Data Findings/README.md

 ## Key Insights for Presentation

-For the presentation, I focus on just some basic introduction about the behaviour of the clients.
-The reason for taking the loans, the most represnted credit rating and the states the borrowers identified with.
+For the presentation, I focused on some basic introduction about the behaviour of the clients i.e. the reason(s) for taking the loans, the most represnted credit rating and the states the borrowers identified with.
 After that, I used bivariate and multivariate exploration using scatterplots and heatmaps to deduce relationships between some of the variables in the dataset.